Insight

 A multilingual service page should not sit alone.
 It should connect to the pages that help the user keep moving.
 That usually includes a related contact or intake page, selected trust pages, and a small number of supporting articles or landing pages that clarify the next decision.

 For example, a multilingual service page might link to which law firm pages should be translated first? if the reader is a firm assessing rollout order, or to should a law firm website be multilingual? if the broader commercial case still needs explanation.
-On the service side, it may need stronger pathways into legal landing page design or law firm website rebuilds if the current site structure is too fragmented to support multilingual growth well.
+On the service side, it may need stronger pathways into law firm landing pages or law firm website rebuilds if the current site structure is too fragmented to support multilingual growth well.

 The key is coherence.
 The user should feel that the language path belongs to a real website system, not to an isolated translated page.